NirojXhettri/Ichyawebsite/README.md

-# Ichya
+# Ichhya
-Ichya website from Niroj
+Ichhya website from Niroj